 - Able to meet tight deadlines

 Full-stack developers are tasked with the job of creating both the front end and the back end of a software/website i.e. they are both web developer and have a fair understanding of database systems.
 As web developers, they build the website for the ground up and wr`ite the code for it.
+Full stack development is one of the highest paid jobs in India.
 They work with the website’s appearance, CSS, HTML and align it with the client’s industry, business, and target audience.

 Responsibilities of a Full-Stack Developer